-We consent to the incorporation by reference in the registration statement (no. 333-138763) on Form S-8 of Ethan Allen Interiors, Inc. of our report dated June 5, 2015 with respect to the statements of net assets available for plan benefits of The Ethan Allen Retirement Savings Plan as of December 31, 2014 and 2013, the related statement of changes in net assets available for plan benefits for the year ended December 31, 2014, and the supplemental schedule H, line 4i - schedule of assets (held at end of year) as of December 31, 2014 which report appears in the December 31, 2014 annual report on Form 11-K of The Ethan Allen Retirement Savings Plan.
+We consent to the incorporation by reference in the registration statement (no. 333-138763) on Form S-8 of Ethan Allen Interiors, Inc. of our report dated June 5, 2015 with respect to the statement of net assets available for plan benefits of The Ethan Allen Retirement Savings Plan as of December 31, 2014 which report appears in this December 31, 2015 annual report on Form 11-K of The Ethan Allen Retirement Savings Plan.